Device-independent certification of non-classical joint measurements via causal models

-\emph{Quantum violation.---} Recall that Alice and Bob's devices prepare a state from an ensemble of two states, given a choice between two possible ensembles.
-A simple quantum realisation of Alice's (Bob's) device is to prepare a maximally entangled $\ket{\psi^-}$ state between Alice's (Bob's) system and an ancilla, and perform a measurement on the ancilla to prepare a state on Alice's (Bob's) system.
+A simple quantum realisation of Alice's (Bob's) preparation device is to prepare a maximally entangled $\ket{\psi^-}$ state between Alice's (Bob's) system and an ancilla, and perform a measurement on the ancilla to prepare a state on Alice's (Bob's) system.
 Given two distinct measurements that can be performed on the ancilla, there are two distinct ensembles of states to which Alice's (Bob's) system can be steered.
 The specific measurement outcome prepares a fixed state from the ensemble associated with that measurement.
+Note that as Alice has control of both her original system and the ancilla, she knows the measurement outcome on the ancilla system and hence what state is prepared on her system.
+There is hence a mathematical correspondence between the choice of measurement on the ancilla and the choice of preparation on the original system.
+In effect, when a single agent holds both systems, measuring one half of an entangled state is mathematically equivalent to preparing a state on the other system.
+This is schematically depicted in Fig.~\ref{preparation}, see the caption for further details.

+Now, to achieve the specific state preparations described at the start of this section, Alice (Bob) performs either $(\sigma_Z+\sigma_X)/\sqrt{2}$ (for $x=y=0$) or $(\sigma_Z-\sigma_X)/\sqrt{2}$ (for $x=y=1$) on her (his) ancilla.
+This provides a concrete physical implementation of the preparation devices held by Alice and Bob, described earlier in this section.